Cool (Gwen Stefani song): Music video

-The accompanying music video for "Cool" was directed by Sophie Muller and filmed in Lake Como, Italy.
+The accompanying music video for "Cool" was directed by longtime collaborator Sophie Muller and filmed in Lake Como, Italy in June 2005.
 "It was obvious I was gonna ask her to do it", Stefani stated in an interview with VH1's Box Set.
 The video follows the song's theme and depicts the relationship that Stefani has with a former boyfriend, who is played by Spanish actor Daniel González.
-González and his new girlfriend–played by Tony Kanal's girlfriend, Erin Lokitz–are shown walking up to a villa where Stefani answers the door.
+González and his new girlfriend, played by Tony Kanal's then-girlfriend and now-wife, Erin Lokitz, are shown walking up to a villa where Stefani answers the door.
 The villa featured in the video is the Villa Erba in the town of Cernobbio, which Stefani said was "so beautiful".
 The three of them are seen in each other's company, with intercut scenes of Stefani singing on a bed.
 There are flashbacks to the time when Stefani and her former boyfriend were dating, where she has brunette hair.
 Flashbacks and present day images are linked with match cut cinematography.
 The lyrical theme of "Cool" is maintained in the video; frames are incorporated to portray Stefani feeling "cool".
 She is depicted as "cool" with her former boyfriend and his girlfriend throughout most of the video.

 The video for "Cool" premiered on MTV's top-ten chart program Total Request Live on June 30, 2005, where it reached number three.
 After its July 8, 2005, debut on MuchMusic's Countdown, it reached number one for the week of October 8, 2005.